ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

 Wait for the solution to initialize.
 Logs will be displayed in the terminal.

-## Start the Pipeline
+### Start the Pipeline
-No additional setup is required.
-To run the ingestion pipeline, open the browser and navigate to:
+To run the pre-configured ingestion pipeline, open the browser and navigate to:

 http://localhost:6789/pipelines/ingestion_evdi/triggers